angkoonhwee/Punkt-Milestone3/README.md

 ## **Deployments**

-==Note: **Please wait for 3s after every action** due to the relatively long request time for Heroku Server to send back the updated data.==
+Note: **Please wait for 3s after every action** due to the relatively long request time for Heroku Server to send back the updated data.

 Frontend: https://punkt-orbital.netlify.app/